 The ICIJ investigation found that between 2008 – 2017, these 6 devices caused thousands of injuries:

-You’re not alone if you’re wondering how these dangerous devices remain on the market.
+You’re not alone if you’re wondering how dangerous devices remain on the market.
 Why isn’t the US Food and Drug Administration (FDA) making sure medical devices are safe?
 Sadly, the ICIJ investigation found that many of the FDA’s practices put patients at risk.
 Importantly, and shockingly, the FDA often pushes devices through an abbreviated approval process, regularly approving most medical devices with little clinical testing.
 Additionally, until very recently, the FDA kept records of device failures from the public.
 How and why?
 Read on…

 A little bit of history regarding FDA device approval.